Pathologists' Assistant (PathA) Schools

 - Current resume

 The National Accrediting Agency Clinical Laboratory Sciences (NAACLS) accredits pathologists’ assistant programs.
-There are only 12 accredited pathologists’ assistant programs in the US and only four in Canada.
-It is imperative that students attend an accredited program as this is required for American Society for Clinical Pathology (ASCP) certification.
+There are only 16 accredited pathologists’ assistant programs in the US and only four in Canada.
+Students must attend an accredited program as this is required for American Society for Clinical Pathology (ASCP) certification.

 List of Pathologists' Assistant (PathA) Schools